- Official Website -

 Andrews is going to awe guitar freaks….his mastery of tone is impressive and he easily slides between hard, roadhouse blues to classic funk…to soul

-Andrews is featured on guitar throughout the solo album by Paul Jones released 2009.
+Lending his guitar chops to other records, Andrews is featured on guitar throughout the solo albums by Paul Jones ‘Starting All Over Again’ (2009) and ‘Suddenly I Like It’ (2015) which also featured guitar legends Eric Clapton and Joe Bonamassa.
 Paul Jones is known to many as the singer of the British Invasion band Manfred Mann — the voice on mid-‘60s hits like “Do Wah Diddy,” “Pretty Flamingo,” “Come Tomorrow” and “Sha La La.”
-The Jones album also features the legendary Eric Clapton on guitar on two tracks and other highly accomplished musicians.

-Recent reviews of the album bring praise for Andrews commenting on his “killer riffs” and “classic electric blues riffs”.
+Reviews of the Jones album bring praise for Andrews commenting on his “killer riffs” and “classic electric blues riffs”.
 One reviewer says, “Andrews is going to awe guitar freaks….his mastery of tone is impressive and he easily slides between hard, roadhouse blues to classic funk…to soul”.
 An instrumental track from this album, co-written by Andrews, earned him a 2010 Grammy pre-nomination.

-In 2006, Andrews joined Guitar Shorty on his Alligator Release “We the People” accompanying the legendary bluesman, and former brother-in-law to Jimi Hendrix, on the album.
+In 2006, Andrews joined Guitar Shorty on his Alligator Release “We the People” accompanying the legendary bluesman, and former brother-in- law to Jimi Hendrix, on the album.
 The album won the Blues Music Award for Contemporary Blues Album in May 2007.
-Andrews hit the road with Guitar Shorty in the summer and fall of 2006 for a full US and European tour.